modernweb-dev/web/docs/docs/dev-server/cli-and-configuration.md

   open: true,
   nodeResolve: true,
   appIndex: 'demo/index.html'
-  // in a monorepo you need to set set the root dir to resolve modules
+  // in a monorepo you need to set the root dir to resolve modules
   rootDir: '../../',
 };
 ```